Nakul-Rajpal/Dyslexia/README.md

 To start code:

-1. Go into frontend and server dir and run the command: npm i
+1. Go into frontend and server dir and run the command: 'npm i'

 2. Enter the OPENAI APi key into the index.js file.

-3. go back to the server dir and run the command: npm install -g nodemon
+3. go back to the server dir and run the command: zsh npm install -g nodemon

 4. run the server using the command: nodemon index.js

-5. go back to the frontend dir and run the command: npm run dev
+5. go back to the frontend dir and run the command: zsh npm run dev

 6. Copy the link and go to the website